nbuilding/N-lang-docs/docs/features/classes.md

 ```

 To create a class, start with the `class` keyword.
 You can make the class public
-by adding the `pub` keyword, like you would for variables and types.
+by adding the `pub` keyword like you would for variables and types.
 Making the
 class public will export both the type and constructor.

 After the keywords, specify the class name (in the above example, `Sheep`) and